 Extra information required to describe a particular group or field, such as the data units, can be stored as a data attribute.
 Attributes can also be given at the file level of an HDF5 file.

-Links are used to reference the plottable data from
+Links are used to represent the same information in different places.

 In fact, a NeXus file can be viewed as a computer file system.
 Just as files are stored in folders (or subdirectories) to make them easy to locate, so NeXus fields are stored in groups.
 The group hierarchy is designed to make it easy to navigate a NeXus file.